lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/DOCS.md

 1. Check the add-on log output to see the result.
 1. Add the `recorder` integration to your Home Assistant configuration.
 See details below.

+## How to update

+If you update or restart the add-on, please stop HA core to avoid error messages that the database is not available (during plain backup, stopping HA core is not necessary). **You can execute in the command line the** `/share/bin/update-mariadb-inmemory-while-ha-core-restarted` **or** `/share/bin/restart-mariadb-inmemory-while-ha-core-restarted` **scripts to do it automatically.**

+Or you can execute these commands step by step manually to update the add-on:
+- \> ha core stop
+- \> ha addons update 45207088_mariadb --backup
+- \> ha addons info 45207088_mariadb | grep -E '^version'   # wait until the new version is really installed
+- \> ha addons log 45207088_mariadb                         # wait until the add-on is started
+- \> ha core start

 ## Add-on Configuration